Saint Louis UniversityMenuSearch

 Living with chronic pain can be a daily struggle, and long-term medication use comes with its own set of challenges.
 For some patients, an interventional procedure from a trained pain management specialist may offer lasting relief.

-SLUCare offers a range of advanced, targeted treatments, administered by anesthesiologists who are fellowship-trained in interventional pain management techniques.
+SLUCare Physician Group offers a range of advanced, targeted treatments, administered by anesthesiologists who are fellowship-trained in interventional pain management techniques.
 Our team offers solutions for many common forms of pain: back and neck pain, arm and leg pain, upper and lower extremity joint pain, headaches, facial pain, abdominal pain, pelvic pain and more.

 Our specialists will discuss your specific pain generators and their effect on your quality of life, then develop a multi-modal treatment plan to target the source of pain and effectively ease symptoms.